masakielastic/http2-dialogues/docs/understanding-streams.md

 This is where I get the most confused.
 In HTTP/2, what exactly is a stream?

 **Engineer:**
-In general programming, a stream often means something flowing sequentially over time.
+In general programming, a stream often means **something flowing sequentially over time**.

-But in HTTP/2, a stream means something more specific:
+But in HTTP/2, a **stream** means something more specific:

 - a logical communication channel inside a connection